ManevilleF/hexx/README.md

  ### Cargo features

- `hexx` supports serialization and deserialization of most types using [serde], through the `ser_de` feature gate.
+ `hexx` supports serialization and deserialization of most types using [serde](https://github.com/serde-rs/serde), through the `ser_de` feature gate.
 To enable it add the following line to your `Cargo.toml`:

  - `hexx = { version = "0.5", features = ["ser_de"] }`